Categories

 Background

 Tradeshift is a cloud-based business-to-business network and platform for supply chain payments.
-As a network, buying companies that purchase Tradeshift’s solutions create their company’s and user accounts and invite their sellers to join the platform as well.
-This is done through onboarding campaigns, where sellers receive email invitations from their buyers to go through the account creation process in Tradeshift, with the goal to exchange documents, product catalogs, and more.
+As a network, buying companies that purchase Tradeshift’s solutions create their company and user accounts and invite their sellers to join the platform.
+This is done through onboarding campaigns, where sellers receive email invitations from their buyers to go through the account creation process in Tradeshift, intending to exchange documents, product catalogs, and more.

 Understanding the problem